Quantum computing through the lens of control: A tutorial introduction: Variational quantum algorithms

 An (approximate) solution to this problem can be obtained using similar principles as for the general VQA problem~\eqref{eq:vqa_opt}.
 The resulting (approximately) optimal parameter $\theta^*$ then leads to the model estimate $f(\cdot,\theta^*):\bbr^{D}\to\bbr$ which can be used to predict new values of the unknown function $\hat{f}$.

 To summarize, VQAs can be employed as machine learning models by inserting both trainable and data-dependent unitaries, compare~\eqref{eq:qml_U_def}.
 Due to their conceptual resemblance to classical neural networks, these models are often referred to as \emph{quantum neural networks}.
 They have interesting and unique properties which have been studied in numerous recent publications, see~\cite{cerezo2022challenges} for a recent review.
 Much attention has been devoted to studying the expressivity of the model $f(\theta,\cdot)$, for example, by rewriting it as a partial Fourier series~\cite{schuld2021effect} or by generalizing the circuit structure via additional data pre-processing steps~\cite{perez2020data}.
 Trainability is another relevant problem which faces similar challenges as the general VQA optimization problem~\eqref{eq:vqa_opt} (for example, barren plateaus).
-Finally, the literature contains various results on generalization properties of the trained model $f(\theta^*,\cdot)$ for unseen data points, compare\ \cite[Section II.C]{cerezo2022challenges}.
+Further, the literature contains various results on generalization properties of the trained model $f(\theta^*,\cdot)$ for unseen data points, compare\ \cite[Section II.C]{cerezo2022challenges}.
+Finally, the robustness of such quantum models against input perturbations is critical~\cite{lu2020quantum} and can be analyzed based on Lipschitz bounds~\cite{berberich2023training}.
 Despite these considerable advancements, it is an active and widely open research question to what extent quantum machine learning as explained above can bring advantages over classical machine learning~\cite{schuld2022is}.